rockola/elk-scheme/README.md

 Extension Language Kit.

 ## Build
+Tested on Ubuntu 22.04.
 ```
 autoreconf -i
 ./configure
 make
 ```
-Install `elk` in `/usr/local/bin`:
+Install `elk` in `/usr/local/bin`, man pages in `/usr/local/share/man`, and libraries in `/usr/local/lib`:
 ```
 sudo make install
+sudo ldconfig
 ```

 ## What is Elk?

 Elk is an implementation of the Scheme programming language.
 In contrast to existing, stand-alone Scheme systems Elk has been designed specifically as an embeddable, reusable extension language subsystem for applications written in C or C++.

 Developers using Elk can deliver applications with different components written in different languages, such as an efficient core written in